Julie Guidry, Executive Director

 Charles Fraser, Program Associate

-Charles Fraser is an actor based in the Twin Cities where he has worked for the Guthrie Theater, Theatre de la Jeune Lune, Jon Hassler Theater, Park Square Theatre, Minnesota Shakespeare Project, Minnesota Festival Theatre, Brave New Workshop, Illusion Theater, and Thirst.
+Charles Fraser is an actor based in the Twin Cities, where he has worked for the Guthrie Theater, Theatre de la Jeune Lune, Jon Hassler Theater, Park Square Theatre, Minnesota Shakespeare Project, Minnesota Festival Theatre, Brave New Workshop, Illusion Theater, and Thirst.
 He has also performed at New Stage Theatre in Jackson, Mississippi, Lincoln Amphitheatre in Lincoln City, Indiana, and aboard Disney Cruise Line’s flagship, Disney Magic.
 He is featured in the films Pull, Jurisprejudice, Hinkleton, and The Completely Remarkable, Utterly Fabulous Transformation of a Regular Joe.
-He has taught in elementary, high schools, colleges and universities across the United States as part the Guthrie on Tour as well as the Guthrie’s Schools on Stage, Summer Conferences, Summer Camps, Target Play Dates, and Guthrie in the Parks.
+He has taught in elementary schools, high schools, colleges, and universities across the United States as part of the Guthrie on Tour as well as the Guthrie’s Schools on Stage, Summer Conferences, Summer Camps, Target Play Dates, and Guthrie in the Parks.
 He also teaches adult and teen acting classes at the Guthrie Learning Center.
+Charles is both a Teaching Artist and Program Associate with Upstream Arts.

 Rachel Jendrzejewski, Administrative Associate

-Rachel is an interdisciplinary artist and writer who recently relocated to the Twin Cities as a Jerome Fellow at the Playwrights’ Center.
+Rachel is an interdisciplinary artist and writer who moved to the Twin Cities in 2011 as a Jerome Fellow at the Playwrights’ Center.
 As an arts administrator, she has worn a variety of hats in communications and development with Cornerstone Theater Company, Padua Playwrights, and The Grotowski Institute, as well as numerous independent and community-collaborative projects.
 She holds an MFA in Playwriting from Brown University.